Skip to main content

 OrioleDB has 3 groups of tests described below.

 • Isolation tests are located in the specs folder.
 These tests simulate multiple connections running simultaneously.
-See README in the PostgreSQL source tree.
+See the README in the PostgreSQL source tree.
 These tests are especially powerful in conjunction with stop events.

-• Python testgres tests located in t.
+• Python testgres tests are located in t.
 These are the most powerful and complex tests.
 Additionally to the ability to simulate multiple simultaneous connections, they can perform actions with the whole PostgreSQL instance such as start, stop, backup, replication, etc. See the testgres docs for details.

 CI